nickpegg/meshmash/README.md

    makes a request to `/config` to get the config with the `[Peer]` config sections and stores that on disk.

+## Caveats
-Yes, authenticating to `/config` with a public key like this is pretty weak.
+Authenticating to `/config` with a public key like this is pretty weak.
 This is really only to stop drive-by people from reading your peer config and learning your network topology.
 If you have access to one of these public keys, you're likely already trusted to be on the network.

+The persistence for Meshmash is currently a JSON file on disk, which makes it hard to run it in a highly-available way.
+When the complexity is warranted, meaning I don't want Chef runs to fail if Meshmash is down, I'll add persistence to some data store (database?
+Consul? etcd?).